orchidsoftware/orchid.software/docs/en/docs/rows.md

 }
 ```

-To use such a class in the screen, pass its name in the `layouts` method:
+To use the custom `Row` class in a screen, pass the class name in the `layout` method:

 ```php
 public function layout(): array